The Battle of the Labyrinth: Plot

-The quartet later discover the Titan fortress at Mount Othrys, and learn that Luke has been somehow possessed by Kronos.
+The quartet later discovers the Titan fortress at Mount Othrys, and learn that Kronos has possessed Luke.
 They run into Grover and Tyson, and discover the resting place of Pan, who speaks to them and passes part of his fading spirit into each of them.
-The group, minus Rachel, then heads back to Camp Half-Blood to fight.
-The Titan army floods out of the Labyrinth and appears to be winning until Daedalus arrives with Mrs. O’Leary and Briares, who kill Kampê.
+The group, minus Rachel, heads back to Camp Half-Blood to fight.
+The Titan army floods out of the Labyrinth and appears to be winning until Daedalus arrives with Mrs. O’Leary and Briares.
 Grover scares off the remaining Titan forces by causing a Panic.

-After the battle, Nico helps Daedalus pass on and die, hence destroying the Labyrinth.
+After the battle, Nico helps Daedalus pass on and die, destroying the Labyrinth.
 After a memorial service for the dead campers, Percy leaves camp for the school year.
-On his fifteenth birthday at summer's end, Percy receives a visit from his father Poseidon, who gives him a sand dollar, advising him to "spend it wisely".
-Nico later appears to tell Percy his plan to defeat Luke once and for all.
+On his 15th birthday at summer's end, Percy receives a visit from his father Poseidon, who gives him a sand dollar, advising him to "spend it wisely".
+Later, Nico appears to tell Percy his plan to defeat Luke once and for all.